 Originally, these lizards come from Mexico and Central America.
 They thrive on the edges of tropical forests and typically live close to water.
 In places like Guatemala, they are very widespread.
 Some feral populations have even started popping up in Florida!

-While not as common as Iguanas or other lizard species, brown basilisks are still a favorite in the herpetology community.
+While not as common as many types of iguanas or other lizard species, brown basilisks are still a favorite in the herpetology community.
 They can take a while to get comfortable.
 But once they get to that point, these pet lizards do very well in captivity.

 Appearance & Colors